awillig/dcp-vardis/dcp-vardis-project/dcpsimulation/README.md

 Versions
 ========

-Presently, the code is developed under Linux on an AARCH64 platform.
-It works together with OMNeT++ in version 6.1 and builds on the INET framework in version 4.5.3.
+Presently, the code is developed under Ubuntu Linux 24.04 on an AARCH64 platform.
+It works together with OMNeT++ in version 6.1 and builds on the INET framework in version 4.5.4.
 Both OMNeT++ and the INET framework have been built with the `gcc` toolchain in version 13.3.
 The code itself uses features of the C++20 standard.